sudhanshu8833/swastika_portfolio_management/README.md

 | BF                 | DEFAULT BUY FACTOR                                   | ADMIN PARAMETER (DEFAULT: 300)              | ADMIN  |
 | START              | START CALCULATIONS IN STRATEGY ACC TO SELECTED PARAMETERS | NA                                       | NA     |

+CURRENT NIFTY: Represents the current value of the NSE derivative index.
+The value is obtained from an API.
+CURRENT VIX: Represents the current value of the NSE derivative index for volatility.
+The value is obtained from an API.
+CURRENT DATE: Represents the current date of the live market.
+The value is obtained from an API.
+CURRENT TIME: Represents the current time of the live market.
+The value is obtained from an API.
+P1, P2, P3, P4: Represents the premiums of different options contracts.
+The values are obtained from an API and calculated based on the strike price, expiry date, and option type.
+SPOT NIFTY LVL(N): Represents the nearest round figure of the NIFTY level.
+It is calculated as ROUND(NIFTYLVL/50,0)*50, where NIFTYLVL represents the NIFTY level.
+V: Represents the buy factor calculated based on a volatility table.
+WORKING DAYS (d): Represents the number of market days to trade expiry.
+It is calculated as the difference between the expiry date, current date, and the holidays in between.
+SELL PAIR FACTOR (SF): Represents the factors used to decide the sell strike price.
+It is selected manually.
+MULTIPLICATION: Represents the number of lots of each leg to be traded.
+It is selected manually.
+EXPIRY DATE: Represents the date on which the instrument expires.
+By default, it is set to the current week, but if V is less than the default buy factor (BF), it is set to the next week.
+It is determined manually

 ### Example for volatility table